Sure Dividend

 In contrast to many REITs, which cut their dividends in 2020-2021 due to the coronavirus crisis, CT REIT proved resilient to that downturn thanks to its robust business model.
 The REIT grew its FFO per share by 4% in 2020 and by 7% in 2021, and thus it raised its dividend (in USD) by 5% in 2020 and by another 5% in 2021.

-Furthermore, CT REIT has no unsecured debt maturities until June-2025, while 94% of its debt is at fixed rates.
-As a result, the REIT is somewhat protected from the adverse environment of rising interest rates.
-It also has a weighted average interest rate of 3.99%, which is manageable under normal business conditions.
+Furthermore, CT REIT has 99.7% of its debt unsecured and 100% of its debt at fixed rates.
+As a result, the REIT is somewhat protected from the adverse environment of high interest rates.
+It also has a weighted average interest rate of 4.13%, which is manageable under normal business conditions.

-On the other hand, it is important to note that CT REIT has a weak balance sheet, with a leverage ratio (Net Debt to EBITDA) of 6.9.
-It also has an average annual dividend growth rate of just 1.5% over the last eight years.
+On the other hand, it is important to note that CT REIT has a weak balance sheet, with a leverage ratio (Net Debt to EBITDA) of 6.6.
+It also has an average annual dividend growth rate of just 3.4% over the last five years.
 Additional dividend growth would only enhance investors’ yield on cost.
 However, investors should not expect meaningful dividend growth going forward.

-Taking into account the 3% annual FFO-per-share growth, the 5.1% dividend, and a -3.7% annualized contraction of valuation level, CT REIT could offer just a 4.4% average annual total return over the next five years.
-This is a lackluster expected return, and hence investors should wait for a more opportune entry point.
+Taking into account the 3% annual FFO-per-share growth, the 5.7% dividend, and a -0.6% annualized contraction of valuation level, CT REIT could offer a 7.5% average annual total return over the next five years.

 Final Thoughts